abhishek-ch/around-dataengineering/journey/DataEngineer_Journey.md

 :name_badge: Spark write is behaving way more crazier, JVM Heap!
 :name_badge: Ask for any group query, shuffling is hitting JVM hard

-__#lovejvm__
+__#:broken_heart:jvm__

 ### Data Partition Plan

 We need a way to make this process __scalable__!
 We decided to split the data into multiple partitions of some reasonable size.
-As its spark, we are deciding on __~150 - 250 MB__.
+Considering Spark, we fixed the range between __150 ~ 250 MB__.

 Do we really wanna continue using CSV ?
-No, we need a more optimized columnar data format, so Parquet was an obvious choice for us.
+No, we need a more optimized columnar data format, so __Parquet__ was an obvious choice for us.

 ![](images/parquet.png)